magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

     --no-hls-split-discontinuity    Do not split HLS playlists to different formats at discontinuities such as ad breaks (default)
-    --extractor-args IE_KEY:ARGS    Pass ARGS arguments to the IE_KEY extractor.
+    --extractor-args KEY:ARGS       Pass these arguments to the extractor.
 See "EXTRACTOR ARGUMENTS" for details.
-You
+You can
-                                    can use this option multiple times to give arguments for different extractors
+                                    use this option multiple times to give arguments for different extractors